What is bipolar spectrum disorder?

 One 2010 research study from Rhode Island showed that people with borderline personality disorder are at particular risk of a misdiagnosis as bipolar.

-There are also good reasons to believe that the recent 4,000% increase in diagnosing childhood bipolar is simply not credible, and must involve thousands of children with ADHD, conduct disorders, or possibly no clinical condition at all, being seriously mislabeled.
+There are also good reasons to believe that the recent 4,000% increase in diagnosing childhood bipolar is simply not credible, and must involve thousands of children with ADHD, Oppositional Defiant Disorder, Conduct Disorders, Major Depressive Disorder, or possibly no clinical condition at all, being seriously mislabeled.

 Bottom line?
 There probably are a huge number of people for whom a diagnosis of a bipolar spectrum disorder would be helpful, especially if they educate themselves and incorporate lifestyle changes and therapy such as DBT or IPSRT into their recovery.